polywrap/wrap-cli/plan-jordan.md

 x Refactor the MsgPack AS implementation to be simpler
 - Integrate code-gen into the CLI
-- Create an e2e test, requiring the rest of the pipeline to be implemented
-- Define standard for invoking methods inside module, and invoking methods outside
+- Create an e2e test, requiring the rest of the pipeline to be implemented x Define standard for invoking methods inside module, and invoking methods outside

 ## Client
 1. Re-create the WasmWorker: marshal on the thread, send Javascript objects to/from main, marshal into module